amitpatange88/Org.Apollo.Logging/README.md

 <b> How to use manual :</b><br>

 <br>
-File : App.config - few parameters we have to set before using this lib :<br>
+File Settings : App.config - few parameters we have to set before using this lib : refer App.config in repo files :<br>
 <appSettings>
 	<add key="Name" value="Org.Apollo.Logging"/>
 	<add key="FilePath" value="C:\Logs\TestProject01\"/>